Implementing Control and Its Benefits

 A school head who has built such a system runs a learning school.
 A school head without one runs a school that hopes for the best.

-Schools are service organisations with intangible outputs, often non-profit.
-The benefits make the effort worthwhile.
+Schools are service organisations with intangible outputs.

 - Quality definitions are contested.

-- Control depends entirely on people, not equipment.
+- Control depends on people, not equipment.

-- Professional staff resist inspection-style control.
+- Mission-driven staff resist inspection-style control.

 How was this article?